 When and how to make winning compromises

 Yes and no. The unconsidered factors here are culture and human weakness.
 For some reason, we don’t like to think of the founders of Christianity as having to wrestle with these things as we do, but the happy truth is they did.
-They wrestled hard with different cultures colliding under the grace of Christianity and had to do some pretty bold things to make it all work.
-To me, as I mentioned, this is a happy truth, for their struggles have become our guidelines.
+They wrestled hard with different cultures colliding under the grace of Christianity.
+They had to do some pretty bold things to make it all work.
+I say this is a happy truth, because their struggles have become our guidelines.
 One of those bold things they struggled with was being willing to compromise.
 Here again, we don’t often think of compromise as a bold move; rather, we think of it as a wimpy and spineless one.
-In many circumstances, compromise is simply an exit door for the weak, but in other cases such as with the Apostles and elders in the fifteenth chapter of Acts, compromise is a bold and defining decision that can be a primary tool in building a firm and lasting legacy.
+In many circumstances, compromise is simply an exit door for the weak.
+In other cases, such as with the apostles and elders in Acts 15, compromise is a bold and defining decision that can be a primary tool in building a firm and lasting legacy.

-What the Apostles and elders did in their meeting recorded in Acts was to absorb the tensions of two opposite sides of a major issue, listen, consider discuss and find a mutually-acceptable path to move forward.
+What did the apostles and elders do in their meeting recorded in Acts?
+They absorbed the tensions of two opposite sides of a major issue.
+They listened, considered, discussed and found a mutually-acceptable path to move forward.
 How did they do that?
 Check out our January 9, 2017 podcast, “How Much Should Christians Compromise?” and follow along with us as we lay out the steps they took, how they took them and how we can do the same thing.
 Compromise, in the right place and circumstance, is a bold and powerful answer!

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.